The Ku Klux Klan. Adolf Hitler. Son of Sam. Ayatollah Khomeini. Timothy McVeigh.

 "Terror-related items are becoming strong, perhaps because of [the Islamic State] and a general fear in the public," suggested Bill Panagopulos, president of Maryland-based Alexander Historical Auctions.
 "Maybe current events are driving people to buy," he said, explaining that sometimes the news or movies about history, such as "Glory," prompt people to collect historical artifacts.

-And it also prompts people to sell, as seen in his July 7-9 online auction.
+And it also prompts people to sell, as seen in his upcoming July 7-9 online auction.
 It includes a McVeigh autograph as well as several KKK and Nazi items, including Klan membership certificates, a painting by Hitler and his personal 13-piece set of silverware.

 It's not just a U.S. phenomenon.
 Another top auctioneer in the Netherlands told the Washington Examiner on background that North Korean-related art is flying off the shelves.
 Even in Germany, there have been eight recent showings of Nazi-related art and non-military art sponsored by the Nazis.